GUERNSEY HISTORY

 Sand racing still takes place on Guernsey, often at Vazon, under the auspices of the Guernsey Motor Cycle and Car Club of which Bougard was secretary.

-Don't miss our weekly update on Guernsey's fascinating history.
-We promise never to sell your data to anyone else, and there's a super-easy unsubscribe link on the bottom of each email so you can leave whenever you want.
+We will never sell your data to third parties, and there’s an unsubscribe link in every email, so you can leave whenever you like.